top of page

 A nice warm fuzzy feeling of knowing you're not alone with this BS

-Bringing your inner critic to heel is the best, most loving thing you can do for yourself if you want to actually write.
-It's taken me years to figure it out, years I could have spent on the page.
+Bringing your inner critic to heel is the best thing you can do for yourself if you want to write.
+It's taken me years to figure it out, years I could have spent writing.

-But better later than never!
-I got there in the end, my work is out there and today I can call myself a writer (ADHD be damned).
+But better later than never, right?
+I got there in the end, my work is published.
+Today I can call myself a writer and mean it.

 I promise you, it can be done.